-There remains 1.9 million people displaced in Iraq as of October 2018, with some in protracted displacement already and others at risk for it.
-This study sought to propose a base for classifying reasons why IDPs remain in displacement: housing, livelihoods, social cohesion, security, and health.
+There remains 1.9 million internally displaced persons (IDPs) in Iraq as of October 2018, with some in protracted displacement already and others at risk for it.
+This study sought to propose a base for classifying reasons why IDPs remain in displacement: housing, livelihoods and services, social cohesion, security, and mental health.

-More than 4.1 million internally displaced persons have returned to their places of origin across eight governorates in Iraq.
-The Return Index provides a means of measuring quantitatively the severity of living conditions in the locations to which they are returning, correlating data for services, livelihoods, social cohesion, and safety.
+More than 4.1 million internally displaced persons (IDPs) have returned to their places of origin across eight governorates in Iraq.
+The Return Index provides a means of quantitatively measuring the severity of physical and social living conditions in the locations to which they are returning, correlating data for services, livelihoods, social cohesion, and safety.

-The growing interplay between past, current, and emerging dynamics makes it critical to gain an understanding of how both returnees and those displaced living in these areas feel about their current situation ahead of implementing large-scale early recovery programming.
+The growing interplay between past, current, and emerging dynamics in Salahaddin Governorate makes it necessary to understand how both returnees and those displaced within it feel about their current situation ahead of implementing large-scale early recovery programming.

-In working to promote peace, long-term stability, and prosperity in post-ISIS Iraq, a deeper understanding of community dynamics is needed to best carry out programming geared toward mitigating tensions and strengthening relationships.
+In working toward building long-term peace, stability, and prosperity in post-conflict Iraq, a deeper understanding of complex local social, political, and security factors is needed to best carry out programming geared toward mitigating tensions and strengthening relationships.

-Overview of key social issues to be faced in post-ISIS Ninewa.
+Overview of key social, political, and security issues to be faced in post-conflict Ninewa.
 Understanding the complex social fabric of this governorate is critical to ensuring that reconstruction in one of the most heavily ISIS affected areas in Iraq is not simply rebuilding over shaky foundations.